HIPAA Compliance & Healthcare Collaboration Tools: What You Need to Know

 Prevent HIPAA Breach Notification Rule Violations in Enterprise Collaboration

-The HIPAA Breach Notification Rule requires an issued notification after a breach of unsecured PHI.
+The HIPAA Breach Notification Rule requires healthcare providers to issue a notification after a breach of unsecured PHI.

-How do I prevent HIPAA Breach Notification Rule Violations in Workplace or Yammer?
+How do I prevent HIPAA Breach Notification Rule Violations in Workplace, Teams or Slack?

-Pair tools like Workplace by Facebook and Yammer with a rules-based monitoring and eDiscovery solution that surfaces instances of shared PHI in public and private messages.
+Pair tools like Workplace, Teams and Slack with a rules-based compliance monitoring and eDiscovery solution that surfaces instances of shared PHI in public and private messages.

 Develop an internal escalation plan to quickly evaluate the risk factors and determine an appropriate response.